 Starting to invest early has multiple advantages.
 It allows your investments to benefit from the power of compounding, where returns are reinvested to generate additional earnings over time.
 Early investments also help mitigate the effects of market volatility, as a longer time horizon provides room for recovery from short-term losses.

 For instance, investing ₹10,000 annually at a return rate of 10% from the age of 25 could result in significantly higher returns compared to starting at 35, even if the total investment amount is the same.
 This demonstrates how time in the market can work wonders for wealth creation.
+Whether you are exploring investment strategies in India or looking for the best investment for beginners in India, an early start will always be beneficial.

 Top Investment Strategies for Beginners in India